St4ckben/StomPop/README.md

 ## 1. Main features

 - Active (9V battery powered) or passive (unpowered) mode
-- Sound selection in active mode (persistent accross reboots)
+- Sound selection in active mode (persistent accross reboots as selected sound is stored in memory)
 - Volume ajustment for both active and passive mode
 - Input 6.35mm jack for optional guitar pluging
 - Support of mono 8-bits 32000 Hz (best results achieved with 22050 Hz)